-Nicole Sifrit gave birth to her baby girl, Mariana, on July 1.
-The week was promising to be a good one as she was also set to marry the girl’s father, Shane Sifrit, on July 7, Who TV reports.
+Nicole Sifrit gave birth to her baby girl, Mariana.
+The week was promising to be a good one as she was also set to marry the girl’s father, Shane Sifrit, several days later, WHOTV reports.

 But mere hours after Nicole and Shane’s wedding, the parents discovered that Mariana had stopped eating and would not wake up.
 They left their wedding to rush the girl to the Blank Children’s Hospital in Des Moines.

 There the parents found out that their infant had the Meningitis HSV1 virus, a life threatening disease that can be passed on through contact with someone who has the cold sore virus.

 “They touch her and then she touches her mouth with her hand,” Nicole told Who TV.